microsoft/PowerPlatformConnectors/certified-connectors/ServiceDeskPlus Cloud/readme.md

 * `Get Request Detail`: Retrieve request details using the request ID from ServiceDesk Plus Cloud

-* `Get Request List`: Get a list of requests from ServiceDesk Plus Cloud that meets the additional criteria given in the input_data parameter
+* `Get Request List`: Get a list of requests from ServiceDesk Plus Cloud that meet the criteria given in input_data parameter

 ## Obtaining Credentials